Portfolio overview

 The Social Services portfolio is responsible for achieving the Australian Government’s social policy outcomes and delivering social security priorities through policy advice, program administration and research.

-The Department of Social Services (DSS) is the lead entity in the portfolio and has four core areas of responsibility:
+The Department of Social Services (DSS) is the lead entity in the portfolio and has two core areas of responsibility:

-In addition to DSS, the portfolio includes Services Australia, Australian Hearing Services, the National Disability Insurance Agency (NDIA), Australian Institute of Family Studies and the NDIS Quality and Safeguards Commission.
+In addition to DSS, the portfolio includes the Australian Institute of Family Studies, the Domestic, Family and Sexual Violence Commission, and the National Commission for Aboriginal and Torres Strait Islander Children and Young People.
 The entities within the Social Services portfolio administer services and programs with other government entities, non-government organisations, program participants and other stakeholders.
-Audit considerations for the portfolio entities Services Australia and NDIA are discussed in separate overviews.

 Figure 1: Social Services portfolio – total expenses and average staffing level by entity